Rocky mountain prep News

 *Does not include students who moved more than 10 miles away, transferred to another RMP campus, or switched to an online program.

-We know that strong relationships make a world of difference in providing opportunity for our scholars, and we could not be more grateful for such a loving community.
-We are incredibly proud of our scholars, teachers, staff, and RMP community at large for your dedication to our scholars’ success and to the embodiment of Rigor and Love!
+We know that strong relationships make a world of difference in providing opportunity for our students, and we could not be more grateful for such a loving community.
+We are incredibly proud of our students, teachers, staff, and RMP community at large for your dedication to our students’ success and to the embodiment of Rigor and Love!

 And now our Big Five goals for the 2022-23 school year!